AlainMoretti/cli-wrapper/README.md

 - grab the package from Github
 - install it anywhere on your machine
-- read "requirements.txt" for a list of Python modules required by the application
+- read "requirements.txt" for a list of Python modules required by the application you can use "pip install -r requirements.txt" but PyCrypto install will fail (see known problems below)
-- you can use "pip install -r requirements.txt" but PyCrypto install will fail (see known problems below)
+- you need bash shell accessible from the command line "bash"

 ##Howto use ?
 - simply execute "cli.py --help" from command line, and follow the guidelines